devarunbharadwaj/FNP_Sales_Analysis/README.md

 - End-to-end data cleaning and transformation
 - Data modeling using Power Pivot
 - KPI creation using DAX
-- Business problem translation into analytical outputs
+- Business problem translation into measurable metrics
 - Interactive dashboard development
 - Insight generation for strategic decision-making

 ---

-## Future Enhancements
+## Project Impact

-- Statistical correlation (Order Quantity vs Delivery Time)
-- Profit margin analysis
-- Customer segmentation
-- Demand forecasting
-- Migration to Power BI
+This project demonstrates the ability to independently manage the full analytics lifecycle — from raw data transformation to executive-level reporting — using Excel as a structured Business Intelligence tool.